 Hints from an experienced bus user

 Generally speaking the buses will stop almost anywhere as long as you make it known that you wish to board.
 The more usual stops though are Pool close, Brookfield, Orchard Drive, the Cross Roads, the lay by in Pershore Road and the opposite side of the road.
-It is all quite complicated to start with as on Monday, Wednesday and Friday the buses only go along the road from Elmley Castle past the village hall and on to Great Comberton etc. and in reverse the other way.
-The other three days it comes down through the village along Wick Road.
-The exception are the school buses which always come through the village.

 The Parish Council employs a lengthsman whose time and costs are shared with other local villages.
 He undertakes ground clearance and maintenance of communal areas within the village.
 He attends the village on alternate Wednesday mornings and can be seen in his flourescent jacket, clearing leaves, drains, cutting back overhanging branches etc. If you have anything that you feel needs his attention, in the first instance, please contact the parish clerk at email@example.com